OlivierFortin/OlivierFortin/README.md

 Besides teaching, I enjoy delving into the thrilling world of CTF challenges.
 It allows me to sharpen my problem-solving skills and keep up to date with the latest in cybersecurity.
 I also stream these sessions on Twitch, making it an interactive and fun learning experience for my students and followers alike.

-You can check out team here : [CSI-CSTJEAN](https://ctftime.org/team/59065)
+You can check out our team here : [CSI-CSTJEAN](https://ctftime.org/team/59065)

 ## 💻 Operating System